 "Project Fighting Chance works to find the best in you, we refine your strengths and challenge your weakness to make you a better athlete and an even better human being."
 Ian Franklin, CEO

-Project Fighting Chance is proudly located at historic The Home of Neighborly Service:
+Project Fighting Chance (est 1999) an active youth program located at historic The Home of Neighborly Service features:

 - Nationally ranked championship amateur boxing.

-- Afterschool enrichment program dedicated to the social-emotional needs of youth ages 8 - 18.
+- Afterschool enrichment dedicated to the social-emotional needs of youth ages 8 - 18.

-- A trauma-informed service provider serving the inner-city community of San Bernardino and surrounding areas.
+- Trauma-informed service provider serving inner-city San Bernardino and surrounding areas.

-- Recognized afterschool healthy meal and food provider to food insecure youth and families.
+- Certified healthy meal food provider for food insecure youth and families.

-- Provides mentoring, homework assistance, critical thinking, visual, literary and performing arts enrichment programs.
+- Provider of mentoring, homework assistance, behavior modification and performing arts enrichment programs.

-- Founded in 1999 has assisted, trained and mentored nearly 6000 youth in fitness and healthy living.
+- Has assisted, trained and mentored nearly 6000 youth in fitness, aggression diversion and healthy living.

-Established as a vehicle to drive youth away from anti-social behavior and youth violence, Project Fighting Chance is a thriving youth and community resource working with families, schools, municipalities, business and multiple community agencies to reduce childhood violence, aggression and trauma through the disciplines of amateur boxing and social-emotional learning best practices.
+Project Fighting Chance is the 2020 California Nonprofit of The Year and a thriving youth and community valued resource working with families, school districts, municipalities, business partners and multiple like-minded community partners to reduce childhood violence, aggression and trauma + food insecurity through the disciplines of amateur boxing, social-emotional learning, mental wellness and civic engagement best practices.

-Our Mission is to function as a viable safe space and trauma resilience support system for youth and young adults at-risk while assisting them to become positive contributing members of the community.
+Our Mission is to function as a viable safe space and trauma resilience support system for youth and young adults, at-risk, while assisting them to become positive contributing members of society.